jeftegoes/ExampleClientServerSoapMOVED/README.md

 ### 1. What is this project

 - This is a project that shows how to consume a soap webservice in two ways.
+  - First way, importing the webservice wsdl by visual studio and generating the methods automatically.
+  - Second way, consuming manually using WebResponse.

 ### 2. How is it organized